 What is Ratchet and Clank: Rift Apart?

-Ratchet and Clank: Rift Apart is a sequel to Insomniac Games' 2016 re-imagining of the original title.
+Ratchet and Clank: Rift Apart will serve as a canonical continuation from Ratchet & Clank: Into the Nexus.
 It's a third-person platformer that sees players take on the role of either Ratchet — a Lombax who knows how to fight and repair — and Clank, his robotic sidekick.

 It's unknown exactly how Rift Apart will follow the 2016 title, but from the looks of the trailer, rifts have begun popping up across the world, and it'll be up to Ratchet and Clank to get to the bottom of just what's causing the rifts and how to stop them.